 Keep your neck straight while Reading.

-Many times, while typing or doing any other office work, you may have to go back and forth between your computer screen or laptop and a separate document.
-In this case, instead of keeping that document flat on the table, attach it to a vertical document holder, or else it will be too much work for your neck, making it vulnerable to pain.
+While typing or doing any other office work, you may have to go back and forth between your computer screen or laptop and a separate document.
+In this case, instead of keeping that document flat on the table, please attach it to a vertical document holder, or else it will be too much work for your neck, making it vulnerable to pain.

 Work in a Proper Light